jrudar/LANDMark/docs/API.md

     min_samples_in_leaf: int, default = 5
         The minimum number of samples in each leaf to proceed to cutting.

-    max_depth: int, default = -1
+    max_depth: Optional[int], default = None
-        The maximum depth of the tree. '-1' implies that trees will fully grow until a stopping criterion is met.
+        The maximum depth of the tree.
+'None' implies that trees will fully grow until a stopping criterion is met.

     max_features: float, default = 0.80